planbnet/livisi_unofficial/README.md

 This project is in "works for me" state and I do not advise anyone to use it nor can or will I provide support on how to install it.
 It can be added as a custom repo to HACS and then installed as an integration.
 This will override the existing livisi integration and add the following features:

-* Support VariableActuators (Boolean vars in livisi)
+* Support VariableActuators (Boolean vars in livisi) as switches
+* Support light switches as lights (be sure to categorize them correctly in the livisi controller)
 * Support motion detectors (brightness sensor and events)
 * Devices with buttons are supported as basic event entities and device triggers
 * Support Smoke Detectors and Sirens